-Local historic districts designated before [insert date of Council adoption of standards] are regulated by the design standards approved at the time of designation.
+\ Historic districts designated before January 2021 are regulated by the design standards approved at the time of designation.
 These districts may adopt the Historic Design Standards to replace the previous standards if desired.

 Historic review projects showcase Austin's rich and diverse architecture and include signage, small projects, major rehabilitations, additions, and new buildings.